sungkyun-ryu/personal_met_proj/README.md

 + % conda install -c conda-forge eccodes
 + % conda install -c conda-forge python-eccodes
 + $ conda install -c conda-forge cfgrib

+## What is research for?
+Which parameters? (draft, first thought)
++ precipitation (radar)
++ clouds (satellite images)
++ From a forecaster's perspective: comparing model outputs with real-time weather data to QUANTIFY the reliability of the model outputs.